 One extremely useful feature that pip provides is the ability to deliver non-python files.
-In the PYNQ project this is useful for delivering FPGA binaries (.bit), overlay TCL source files (.tcl), PYNQ MicroBlaze binaries (.bin), and Jupyter Notebooks (.ipynb), along side the pynq Python libraries.
+In the PYNQ project this is useful for delivering FPGA binaries (.bit), overlay metadata files (.hwh), PYNQ MicroBlaze binaries (.bin), and Jupyter Notebooks (.ipynb), along side the pynq Python libraries.